phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 # Implementation {#sec:implementation}

 We implemented multiple software components to help us understand the data, extract the relevant parts, train the predictors and evaluate the results.
 This software was also used to create most of the figures in this document.
 All of the code will be available at <https://github.com/phiresky/backchannel-prediction>.
+The repository also contains a script to reproduce all of the results in @sec:binout.